CryZFix/CryZFix/README.md

 ### Hi there, my name is Sergey.

-- 💼 I'm currently working in computers workshop, on position client service meneger.
+- 💼 I'm currently working in computers workshop, on position client service manager.
 - 🌱 In my free time, I study Python by watching YouTube videos and reading documentation, as well as learning English.